Drowse: History

 Before forming Drowse, Bates played in local bands and recorded music on his laptop.
 In 2011 Bates experienced a dissociative mental breakdown that would inform the first few Drowse releases.
 In 2013 he released an EP, Songs to Sleep On through Television Records and began performing live with help from various Portland musicians.

 Drowse released its debut album Soon Asleep through Apneic Void Sounds in 2015.
-The album featured Portland based singer Tuesday Faust.
 Following the release of Soon Asleep, Drowse recorded music that was contributed to Miserable's 2016 album, Uncontrollable.

 In 2016 Drowse released an EP titled Memory Bed through New York based label The Native Sound.
-Memory Bed featured vocal and lyrical collaborations with Maya Stoner.

 Drowse signed to The Flenser to release sophomore album Cold Air in 2018.
 Directly after the release Bates became an artist in residence in Skagaströnd, Iceland, resulting in new work including Fog Storm pts.
 1-4, released as a split with Planning For Burial.

 Light Mirror, Drowse's second album for The Flenser, was released in 2019–it features material recorded in Iceland and at home.
 Later that year Drowse released the mini-LP, Second Self, in collaboration with Lane Shi Otayonii (Elizabeth Colour Wheel, Otay:onii) as an exclusive work for The Flenser's label subscription series.
 Drowse's final release of 2019 was a split with Amulets put out by Whited Sepulchre Records, it featured sounds recorded at the same time as material for Light Mirror.

 In 2020 Drowse contributed the acousmatic piece "Screen (Hyperreal)" to the multimedia collection Medicine for a Nightmare: Part One.
 Bates then composed and recorded a new audiovisual work, Failing Memory Theatre (Prologue), which features repurposed sounds sourced from throughout the Drowse's discography as well as versions of forthcoming material for an upcoming, as-yet-untitled, full length–Failing Memory Theatre (Prologue) was created for and premiered at Roadburn Redux in 2021.
 In July 2021 the project released Room Impression as part of Glowing Window Recordings' Cold Fronts, a cohesive album length collection of works by Drowse, Planning for Burial, Jonathan Tuite (The Flenser), and Bryan Manning (Bosse-de-Nage).

 Wane into It, the project's third proper full length for The Flenser, was self-recorded in Oakland, Portland, and LA from 2019 to 2022.
 It was released on November 11, 2022.

+In 2025 Ash Souvenir, a collaborative LP between Drowse and Pacific Northwest based Black Metal duo Ragana, was released by The Flenser.

 Drowse has shared the stage with a wide range of musical acts, including Planning for Burial and King Woman.